 101. Monarch Industry

 A woman’s plan to marry the Third Crown Prince is disrupted by rampant imperial corruption.
 (Source: IMDb)

 While strange rumors about their ill King grip a kingdom, the crown prince becomes their only hope against a mysterious plague overtaking the land.
 (Source: IMDb)

 103. King Maker: The Change of Destiny

-Joseon’s greatest teller uses fame and wealth to save the girl he loves.
+Joseon’s most excellent teller uses fame and wealth to save the girl he loves.
 (Source: IMDb)